TJDRZ/rock-paper-scissors/README.md

-This is a browser console game of rock, paper, scissors for The Odin Project.
+This is a browser game of rock, paper, scissors for The Odin Project.